MicrosoftDocs/learn/learn-pr/azure/build-first-bicep-template/includes/4-exercise-define-resources-bicep-template.md

     :::image type="content" source="../media/4-addapp-details.png" alt-text="Screenshot that shows the Azure portal interface for the specific deployment, with storage account and App Service resources listed." border="true":::

-1. Notice that the App Service plan and app have been deployed.
+1. Notice that the App Service plan and app were deployed.